Back

 Artist Statement

-Johannes Thiel (*1999, Germany) works across media – ranging from digital works in the form of graphics and renderings to sculptures and object constellations whose visual language is shaped by mechanical systems, industrial production, and digital form-generating processes.
-They evoke functional devices, biomechanical prototypes, prosthetic body fragments, or architectural interfaces.
-Forms reminiscent of exoskeletons or so-called “shields” keep reappearing – outer shells, protective armor, or modular coverings that resemble technical limbs.
+Johannes Thiel (*1999, Germany) works across media, from digital graphics and renderings to sculptures and object constellations.
+Their visual language is shaped by mechanical systems, industrial fabrication methods and digital design processes.
+The objects evoke functional devices, biomechanical prototypes, prosthetic body fragments or architectural interfaces.
+Forms reminiscent of exoskeletons or so-called “shields” — outer shells, protective armor or modular cladding components that resemble technical limbs — appear repeatedly.

-His works negotiate the apparent contradiction between technology and organism – not as a binary opposition, but as permeable, overlapping domains.
-Impulses of construction are transformed into holistic systems.
-The result is technoid objects: sterile sketches of industrial logic, pseudo-technologies with an emergent-organic, almost creature-like appearance.
-These hybrid objects are not static but conceived as transformable systems that continuously allow for new constellations and arrangements.
-They suggest a functionality that ultimately runs into the void – unreadable, almost fictional, revealing pseudo-codings and control logics in the form of movements, signals, and patterns.
-There seems to be life within them: they tremble, stretch, shift in form or posture, acting like robots on standby – too precise to appear natural, too ambiguous to be read as machines.
-Their titles exaggerate technical terminology to the point of parody.
+His works explore the relationship between technology and organism, not as a binary opposition but as overlapping, permeable domains.
+Construction impulses are translated into complex systems.
+The resulting technoid objects are sterile sketches of industrial logic, pseudo-technologies with an organic, almost creature-like appearance.
+These hybrid entities are not static but conceived as transformable systems that allow for constantly shifting constellations.
+Their supposed functionality ultimately leads nowhere.
+Movements, signals and patterns appear as fragments of a system that simulates itself.
+There seems to be life within them: they tremble, stretch, change shape or posture, acting like robots in standby mode — too precise to appear natural, too ambiguous to be clearly identified as machines.

-Through automated manufacturing processes such as 3D printing, laser cutting, or CNC milling, the digital, generative designs are translated into physical objects.
-In their formal logic, they intersect with the fields of biomimetics, morphogenesis, and digital parametric design.
-The resulting structures appear not built, but grown – shaped by industrial protocols, by an algorithmic language whose grammar consists of repetition, mutation, and deviation.
-Their surfaces are smooth, sealed, sterile, and formally as well as aesthetically devoid of any visible trace of authorship.
-The human fingerprint vanishes in the depersonalized production processes, leaving behind cold, anonymous entities – bodies without origin, extracted from a world where evolution and technological advancement merge, and a form of corporeality emerges that exists without the human.
+Through automated manufacturing processes such as 3D printing, laser cutting or CNC milling, the digital, rule-based designs are transformed into physical objects.
+In their formal logic, they intersect with biomimetics, morphogenesis and digital parametric design.
+The resulting structures appear not built but grown, shaped by industrial protocols and algorithmic grammars made of repetition, mutation and deviation.
+Their surfaces are smooth, sealed and sterile, resisting any visible trace of authorship.
+The human fingerprint disappears in these depersonalized production processes, leaving behind bodies without origin — extracted from a world where evolution and technology converge.
+A new form of corporeality emerges, one that exists without the human.

-The works formulate an imagination of a future archaeology: artifacts of an over-aestheticized technosphere – organic apparatuses oscillating between prototype, fossil, and fiction, interfaces that appear as components of a not fully understood system.
-They negotiate a posthuman future not as an ideal utopia or dystopian forecast, but as a discourse already taking place in the present and being shaped through contemporary means and technologies.
-The otherness inherent in these objects is merely a reflection of the now – a present that has long since become futuristic.
+The works evoke the idea of a future archaeology: organic apparatuses that oscillate between prototype and fossil, fragments of a system that cannot be fully deciphered.
+They approach the posthuman not as utopia or dystopia, but as a discourse already unfolding — shaped by contemporary tools and technologies.
+The otherness in these objects is a reflection of a present that has already become futuristic.

 Johannes Thiel is currently studying Fine Arts at the UDK Berlin under Prof. Karsten Konrad, he lives and works in Berlin.